Stabilimentum: Function

-While many Uloborus species construct stabilimenta, Uloborus gibbosus does not; it usually rests at an edge of its orb and drops to the ground if disturbed.
+While many Uloborus species construct stabilimenta, Uloborus gibbosus does not; it usually rests at the edge of its orb and drops to the ground if disturbed.
 This is thought to support the web camouflage hypothesis.
 In contrast, the strongly UV-reflecting stabilimentum of the uloborid Octonoba sybotides was found to be attractive to Drosophila flies.

 Several evolutionary models were proposed for the inconsistency in function across species.
 Stark argued that although these hypotheses seemingly conflict, they might not be mutually exclusive, and suggested that we could take a hierarchical approach to model this problem: the predominant factor leading to stabilimentum production (i.e., the main function of the decoration) in each population might be different depending on the prey-and-predating context of that population.
 For example, in an environment where the food is abundant but predation pressure is high, the food resources are less important than prey avoidance.
-Therefore, it might appear that the stabilimentum has little to no effect on attracting prey but functions well as a distraction of predators.
+Therefore, the stabilimentum might have little to no effect on attracting prey but functions well as a distraction from predators.
 Walter offered a similar but more specific solution.
-He stated that the function of stabilimenta might not even be pattern or species specific.
-Instead, he hypothesized that the visual signaling effect of stabilimenta might be derived from some non-signaling trait that is connected to other aspects of web-building behavior, such as silk disposition; this behavior was then selected preferentially to the specific ecological environment, and therefore would be displayed through different patterns and functions among various habitats.
+He stated that the function of stabilimenta might not even be pattern or species-specific.
+Instead, he hypothesized that the visual signaling effect of stabilimenta might be derived from some non-signaling trait that is connected to other aspects of web-building behavior, such as silk disposition; this behavior was then selected preferentially to the specific ecological environment and therefore would be displayed through different patterns and functions among various habitats.

 In Cyclosa argenteoalba, web decorations were found to support Stark's hypothesis above in that they do not attract prey and instead deter predators.
-This was determined through experiments where the spiders produced longer silk decorations when there was an increased predation risk, but was not affected by the amount of available prey.
+This was determined through experiments where the spiders produced longer silk decorations when there was an increased predation risk, but were not affected by the amount of available prey.

 Materials

 While the most conspicuous and well-studied decorations are constructed entirely of silk (for example in Argiope), some spiders combine silk with other items such as egg sacs and debris (for example in Cyclosa).
-It seems likely that these decorations camouflage the spider, thus providing protection against predators.
+For Cyclosa species, the structure is composed mainly of scavenged prey carcasses and plant detritus.
+It seems likely that these decorations camouflage the spider, thus protecting it from predators.

 Something different occurs in some species of the golden orb spiders in the genus Nephila.
 These spiders commonly attach lines of uneaten prey items to their webs.
 Recent studies have shown that these items help the spider to attract more prey.

 In popular culture

-It is claimed that E. B. White came up with the idea of a writing spider for his book Charlotte's Web after observing stabilimenta in a spider web.
+It is claimed that, after observing stabilimenta in a spider web, E. B. White came up with the idea of a writing spider for his book Charlotte's Web.